ToshioCP/Gtk4-tutorial/src/sec9.src.md

 ~~~

 This method has an advantage and disadvantage.
-The advantage is that the ui string is written in the source code.
+The advantage is that the UI string is written in the source code.
-So, no ui file is needed at runtime.
+So, no UI file is needed at runtime.
-The disadvantage is that writing the C string is a bit bothersome,
+The disadvantage is that defining the UI as a C string can be tedious,
 as the xml needs quoting and special characters need escaping.
-If you want to use this method, you should write a script that transforms ui files into C-strings.
+If you want to use this method, you should write a script that converts UI files into C string literals.

 - Replace backslashes with two backslashes.
 - Add a backslash before each double quote.